TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification

 \subsection{Baselines}

-We compare our framework (\textit{Ours(SAC) and Ours(ORCA)}) with planning-based baselines under the model-based setting and with learning-based baselines under the model-free setting.
-Besides, we design heuristic baselines serving as the upper bounds for ball rearrangement tasks.
+We compare our framework, \ie, \textit{Ours~(ORCA) and Ours~(SAC)}, with planning-based baselines and learning-based baselines.
+Besides, we design heuristic baselines as the upper bounds for ball rearrangement tasks.
 All the reinforcement learning-based methods share the same network design, capacity and hyperparameters.
 More details of baselines are in Appendix.~\ref{sup: baselines}.

-\textbf{Leaning-based Baselines:} \textit{GAIL:} A classical inverse RL method that trains a discriminator as the reward function. \textit{RCE:} The SOTA example-based reinforcement learning method. \textit{SQIL:} A competitive example-based imitation learning method. \textit{Goal-RL:} An `open-loop' method that first generates a goal at the beginning of the episode via a VAE trained from the target examples and then trained to reach the goal using goal-conditioned RL.
+\textbf{Leaning-based Baselines:} \textit{GAIL:} A classical inverse RL method that trains a discriminator as the reward function. \textit{RCE:} A strong example-based reinforcement learning method proposed recently. \textit{SQIL:} A competitive example-based imitation learning method. \textit{Goal-RL:} An `open-loop' method that first generates a goal at the beginning of the episode via a VAE trained from the target examples and then trains a goal-conditioned policy to reach the proposed goal via RL.

-\textbf{Planning-based Baselines:} \textit{Goal(ORCA):} This method first generates a goal via the same VAE as in \textit{Goal(SAC)}.
+\textbf{Planning-based Baselines:} \textit{Goal~(ORCA):} This method first generates a goal via the same VAE as in \textit{Goal~(SAC)}.
 Then the agent assigns an action pointing to the goal as reference control and adjusts the preference velocity using ORCA, similar to Sec.~\ref{sec:planning}.

 \textbf{Heuristic-based Baseline:} \textit{Oracle:} We slightly perturb the samples from the target distribution and take these samples as the rearrangement results.
 This method's rearrangement results will be close to the target distribution yet different from the target examples.
 Hence, we use this method to normalise the PL curve and CS bars.